How to Show, Hide, or Restore Windows 10 Desktop Icons

 Can’t find Windows 10 desktop icons?
 Want to hide desktop icons on A Windows 10 computer?
 Unable to find specific Windows icons?
 Here are various ways on how to show, hide or restore desktop icons.

-Last updated on August 6th, 2022 at 7:23 pm
+Last updated on November 30th, 2024 at 7:23 pm

-We normally create a lot of desktop icons to use them as a shortcut for most frequently used programs and files.
+We normally create a lot of desktop icons to use as a shortcut for the most frequently used programs and files.
 At the same time, there are people who keep their desktop wallpaper absolutely clean and hide icons for better visibility.
 If you don’t know how to hide icons or how to show desktop icons or how to create one on the desktop wallpaper, we are going to explore these very basic hacks to show / hide / restore Windows 10 desktop icons.

 How to Show, Hide, or Restore Desktop Icons on Windows 10